filisko/testable-functions/README.md

 $functions->is_dir($dirname);
 ```

-Legacy projects are usually require/include oriented-architectures, so the following can be very handy.
+Legacy projects are usually require/include oriented architectures, so the following can be very handy.

 As you've seen before, this package supports PHP language constructs (parsed differently than functions by PHP) wrapped in functions: